 If you are looking for connections, you will find national and international connections with the relevant airline in our travel guides from the according destinations.

-Also on my journeys I got stopped by some corrupt police officers and they where looking for whatever reason to generate some additional income.
+Also on my journeys, I got stopped by some corrupt police officers and they were looking for whatever reason to generate some additional income.
 If you will rent a car, just be aware of that risk.

 Resorting to taxis is a far better idea since they are much cheaper than rental cars and safer than taking the wheel by yourself.
-However, taxi drivers are sometimes charge extra from tourists even though cities like Bogota, Cali and Medellin have taximetros (meters).
+However, taxi drivers sometimes charge extra from tourists even though cities like Bogota, Cali and Medellin have taximeters.
 Be prepared to bargain with the drivers to the best of your abilities.
-Also in some cities they don’t have taximetros and in some cities they have them but only use them sporadically.
+Also in some cities they don’t have taximeters and in some cities they have them but only use them sporadically.
 Just always check your price in advance to reduce the risk of being cheated.

 There are also other services available and you will find the links below.
 Be aware that UBER still is not a legal service in Colombia and if you use it, you need to sit on the front seat.
 It also happened in the past that taxi drivers identified Uber drivers and beat them up.

-The most important of all, you need to learn the Colombian way of waiving the hand that taxis, buses etc. will know you want a ride and will stop to pick you up.
+The most important of all, you need to learn the Colombian way of waving the hand so that taxis, buses etc. will know you want a ride and will stop to pick you up.